 A change in jobs from one CPA firm to another CPA firm would not fix this problem.
 All teams in most CPA firms are quite similar.
 And the financial responsibilities of being a father made it impossible for him to quit the business world.

 We helped Max form a rock group called Our Midlife Crisis.
-It consists of five middle age men who are all successful business professionals and frustrated rock musicians.
-This group has become Max’ new tribe.
+It consists of five middle-aged men who are all successful business professionals and frustrated rock musicians.
+This group has become Max’s new tribe.
 They practice one night a week.
-Two Saturdays a month they play at a local bar.
+Two Saturdays a month, they play at a local bar.

 No One Activity of Life Can Meet All of Life’s Needs:

-If you are searching for employment, remember that the wrong job in the right team is better for you than the right job on the wrong team.
-Jobs change but culture is relatively permanent.
+If you are searching for employment, remember that the wrong job on the right team is better for you than the right job on the wrong team.
+Jobs change, but culture is relatively permanent.

-Are you in the Right Job but on the Wrong Team?
+Are you in the right job but on the wrong team?
 Remember the story of Max.
-No one activity of life can or should meet all of life’s needs.
+No one single activity of life can or should meet all of life’s needs.
 But sometimes you may have to leave.
 And that is the lesson of Francois.

 You may think the demands of a busy work life preclude finding a new tribe.
 A second opinion about this is always worthwhile.
 You may be too close to the situation to see a way out.
-Consult the global data base of Board Certified professionals at www.iccicertification.org, contact y our local state psychological association, or visit the college career center where you graduated.
+Consult the global database of Board Certified professionals, contact your local state psychological association, or visit the college career center where you graduated.